 In addition to meeting the Oregon or Washington State statute of limitations, tort claim notice is required to be filed when any governmental agency is involved in negligent or intentional conduct causing personal injury.
 In Oregon cases, it is especially important to obtain legal representation early so all deadlines are properly met.
 Call one of our attorneys at (503) 238-1010 for an evaluation of your personal injury case involving a governmental entity.

-- Auto accident with a TriMet bus or any vehicle driven by a state employee or Federal governmental vehicle
+- Auto accident with a TriMet bus or any vehicle driven by a state or federal government employee

 - Medical Malpractice in a State-run hospital